AdobeDocs/workfront.en/help/quicksilver/maestro/architecture-and-fields/connect-records-to-other-applications-objects.md

 # Connect records to objects from other applications

-In addition to connecting Maestro records to one another, you can also connect Maestro records to objects from other applications by creating a Relationship-type field.
+In addition to connecting Maestro records to one another, you can also connect Maestro records to objects from other applications.

-You must connect the record type to an object from another application, and then you can use the Table view of the record type to connect records to other objects.
+You must connect the record type to an object from another application using a Relationship-type field, and then you can use the Table view of the record type to connect records to other objects.

 You can connect the following objects from the following applications: